folbricht/routedns/doc/configuration.md

 - `redis-password` - Redis password
 - `redis-db` - Redis database to be selected
 - `redis-key-prefix` - Prefixes the key of every record with this string.
 This can be used to share a database with other clients and avoid key conflicts.
+- `redis-max-retries` - Maximum number of retries before giving up.
+Default is 3 retries; -1 (not 0) disables retries.
+- `redis-min-retry-backoff` - Minimum back-off between each retry in milliseconds.
+Default is 8 milliseconds; -1 disables back-off.
+- `redis-max-retry-backoff` - Maximum back-off between each retry in milliseconds.
+Default is 512 milliseconds; -1 disables back-off.

 #### Examples